cdennig/transactional-ob-pattern/README.md

 ## Prerequisites

-In order to run the sample application on your local machine, you need to have the following components installed:
+To run the sample application on your local machine, you need to have the following components installed:

 - [.NET Core 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)
 - [Visual Studio Code](https://code.visualstudio.com/download)